xinzhan/core-services.en/help/interface/audience-library/t-publish-audience-segment.md

 ---
-title: Publish an Analytics audience segment | Adobe Experience Cloud
+title: Publish an Analytics audience segment
 description: How to publish an Adobe Analytics audience segment to the Experience Cloud and to Adobe Target for audience marketing activities.
 ---